- Latin America

 - Video Library

-By: Amanda Torres
+Written by: Amanda Torres

 I’ve been living abroad for 10 months now and by the time I head home I will have visited 15 new countries on this journey.
 I left San Francisco in August; I quit my amazing full-time job to fulfill this desire I had of living abroad.
 I decided to make Barcelona my home base and took the in-class TEFL course with ITA.
 I even almost dropped out a few weeks before, because I had second thoughts about teaching English, but I am so happy I stuck with it.
 Since my course ended in September, I’ve been teaching English online and traveling the world!